Prosecutors seek 7 to 9 years in prison for Trump ally Roger Stone

 Prosecutors said the sentence of 87 to 108 months is consistent with the guideline sentence outlined by federal law.

-In a 26-page memo, prosecutors said that "Roger Stone obstructed Congress’s investigation into Russian interference in the 2016 election, lied under oath, and tampered with a witness."
+In a 26-page memo, prosecutors said, "Roger Stone obstructed Congress's investigation into Russian interference in the 2016 election, lied under oath, and tampered with a witness."

 They added, "When his crimes were revealed by the indictment in this case, he displayed contempt for this Court and the rule of law."